fanzhoulll/cdnsystem/README.md

 High level approach and challenge
 --------------------------------

-Since the HTTP server and DNS has nothing unique here, we only briefly talk about how we implement the caching policy and CDN mapping algorithm
+Since the HTTP server and DNS has nothing unique here, we only briefly talk about how we implement the caching policy and CDN mapping algorithm.

-1 Cache policy
+1. Cache policy

 We download the statistic data of all the view number of each page on wikipedia.
 The size of data is too big to be put in the program.
 After analyze we found that most of the view count is only 1 or even 0.
-Clearly there is no need to include every view record with the system.
+Clearly there is no need to include view record of every website with the system.
 So we only pick the former 13589 records.
 We believe this number is large enough for our relative small size of cache.

 Whenever a HTTP fetch some new content from original server, it first check if it has already been put into the server.
 If it is then HTTP server directly provide this content to client, otherwise HTTP server will make judgement of whether to put this content in cache based on its view record and whether the cache has been full.